Clivern/Bucket/README.md

 	</p>
 </p>

 Consistent Hashing was introduced in the year 1997.
 It’s used in Amazon’s Dynamo DB as a partitioning component.
 Further, open-source applications such as Apache Cassandra use it for data partitioning.
-In order to fully understand how it works, please [check this guide.](https://medium.datadriveninvestor.com/consistent-hashing-an-efficient-scalable-data-distribution-algorithm-a81fc5c0a6c7)
+In order to fully understand how it works, please [check this guide first.](https://medium.datadriveninvestor.com/consistent-hashing-an-efficient-scalable-data-distribution-algorithm-a81fc5c0a6c7)

 ## Documentation